Parth722/tictactoe/README.md

 # Tic-Tac-Toe
 A simple Tic-Tac-Toe game in javascript.
-Implemented as a porject under Theodinproject's curriculum.
+Implemented as a project under theodinproject's curriculum.